Paul Teutul Jr.: Bankruptcy fraud

 Paul John, Paul Michael and his brother Daniel were named in a 2007 lawsuit alleging fraudulent transfer, brought on behalf of Turner Construction.
 This dates back to 2003 and a ruling in favor of Turner in 2005 concerning the original OC Iron Works company.
 It was alleged that assets were stripped from the OC Ironworks, transferring the viable assets, contracts and personnel to a new company OC Ironworks LLC, before bankrupting the former.
 This involved transferring the ownership to Paul Jr. and allegedly selling the assets to the new company with unfair compensation.
 Trustee Tom Genova filed fraud complaints in 2007 with the Bankruptcy Court and in complaint sought to have the transfers from the old company to the new company judged fraudulent and set aside.
 He also sought to make the new company liable for the old company's debts.
 A proposed settlement was reached with Orange County LLC paying out $500,000 to Genova to be distributed to the creditors.

 Teutul v Teutul

 On February 16, 2011, the New York State Unified Court System's website, showed that the Teutul v Teutul civil action was no longer active.
 The case had been "Disposed", meaning the case was out of the court system.
-On the August 29, 2011 episode, Teutul Jr. and Teutul Sr. settled the lawsuit with Teutul Sr.'s purchase of Paul Jr.'s 20% share in Orange County Choppers ("OCC"), thus ending the lawsuit.
+On the August 29, 2011 episode, Teutul Jr. and Teutul Sr. settled the lawsuit with Teutul Sr.'s purchase of Teutul Jr.'s 20% share in Orange County Choppers (OCC), thus ending the lawsuit.

 Personal life

 On August 20, 2010, Teutul Jr. married Rachael Biester.
-They were on the TLC show Say Yes to the Dress.
-On February 3, 2015, his wife gave birth to their first son, Hudson Seven Teutul.
+They appeared on the TLC show Say Yes to the Dress.
+On February 3, 2015, his wife gave birth to their son, Hudson Seven Teutul.